Additionally, we study how microbes in the Anthropocene act as sinks or sources of various greenhouse gases.

 -

-Amelia-Elena ROTARU, Associate Professor (Methane cycling; Mineral-microbe interactions; Ecophysiology)
+Amelia-Elena ROTARU, Professor (Methane cycling; Mineral-microbe interactions; Ecophysiology)

 -